The ‘Mann’ Organ Scholarship was founded in 1931 in memory of A.H. Mann, College Organist 1876-1929.

 The Organ Scholar acts as a 'cathedral assistant', playing for services, taking a part in training the choristers and probationers, and rehearsing and conducting the full choir.

-The four manual Harrison and Harrison organ, although some tonal alterations have been made and modern aids to performance added, is essentially the instrument built by Arthur Harrison in the 1930s, alongside his projects at Westminster Abbey and the Royal Albert Hall.
+With the exception of some tonal alterations and the addition of modern performance aids, the four manual Harrison and Harrison organ is essentially the instrument built by Arthur Harrison in the 1930s, alongside his projects at Westminster Abbey and the Royal Albert Hall.
 There is also a small chamber organ in Chapel and a tracker-action instrument (two manuals and pedals) available for practice at the College School.

 As with the Choral Scholars, the Organ Scholars receive fees for ‘extra’ performing duties which supplement the student grant and the organ scholarship.
 Additionally, the College pays for lessons in organ playing and improvisation, singing and Alexander Technique.